patelharsh21/200-days/README.md

 ## day 15
 made CNN in tensorflow experimented on activation layer ,learning rate and visualization techniques
 ## day 16
-dowloaded lip reading dataset and worked on implementation of project
+dowloaded lip reading dataset
+worked on implementation of project
+## day 17
+solved shortest path in binary maze
+Worked in implementation of lip reading project